-Built on the belief that adults with disabilities can lead rich, meaningful lives, Sunshine Village is a thriving, vibrant community where more than 400 adults and their families come to connect, learn, contribute—and shine.
+Built on the belief that people with disabilities can lead rich, meaningful lives, Sunshine Village is a thriving, vibrant community where our clients and their families come to connect, learn, contribute—and shine.

-At our main campus in Chicopee and at four additional sites in Hampden County, we offer a range of day programs and employment services.
-Our day habilitation programs are medically based, yet delivered with warmth and creativity.
+At our main campus in Chicopee and at additional sites in Agawam, Chicopee, and Three Rivers we offer a range of day programs and employment services.
+Our day habilitation programs are medically-based, yet delivered with warmth and creativity.
 Physical, speech and occupational therapies are incorporated into music, culinary, art and sport therapy programming.
 Each day we provide opportunities to develop life skills, enhance social skills, improve coping strategies and increase independence.

 We invite you to learn more about our unique programs and services and to meet the people who make them so exceptional.